trstlabs/intento/docs/contracts/cosmwasm.md

 ### Executing
 Executing code is done by encrypting the message with the code hash and sender public key, so that the message can only be executed by the code it belongs to.

-The inputs are private and are only decrypted once the message is in the Trusted Execution Environment (TEE), where the inputs are then securely handled.
+The inputs are private and are only decrypted once the message is in the Trusted Execution Environment (TEE), where the inputs are then securely executed.
 The TEE, that runs through Intel SGX, and is designed in such a way that no other process or application is able to view or currupt the contents.

 ### Instantiating
 Next to the standard Msg, an AutoMessage can to be sent to automatically execute code.